marteenzh/rhs/modules/yamlform/docs/support/issues.md

 Known Issues
 ------------

+Below are known Drupal 8 core issues that are affecting the YAML Form module.

 ### Configuration Management

+** [Issue #2808287: Importing YAML Form config file via the UI is throwing serialization error](https://www.drupal.org/node/2808287

+> Importing configuration file using Drush is working fine.

 **[Issue #1920902: Unable to tidy the bulk export of YamlForm and YamlFormOptions config files because Drupal's YAML utility is not a service.](https://www.drupal.org/node/1920902)**

-> The YAML Form module provides drush command to 'tidy' exported YAML
+> The YAML Form module provides drush commands to 'tidy' exported YAML and
-> configuration files, so that they are easier to read and edit.
+> configuration files so they are easier to read and edit.

 ### Form Elements